 The best theme is one that ties into the content of your event.
 Be creative—your enthusiasm is contagious!
 Look for something that’ll intrigue your volunteers, snag their curiosity, and promise fun.
 For example, use themes such as Connect the Dots, Grand Slam, or Garden Party.
 Just imagine all the things you could do with those themes!

-3. Get your team out of your church.
+3. Take your volunteer training out of your church.

 It’s true that a prophet has no honor in his or her home.
 Sometimes what you need is a road trip—even if it’s down the street to a regional training.